This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 The first part is my domain.
 It is the name I found for my blog.
 Combined with the TLD, it creates an address (a URL) that is unique.

 Find the input field where you can type your domain name.
 Enter the desired domain name.
 You can use dashes, but it is best to stick all the words together.

 Don’t make it too long.
 Your visitors will need to remember it.

 Now hit that search button.
-It will start to look for combinations of the name you have entered for your domain and a number of TLD’s
+It will start to look for combinations of the name you have entered for your domain and several TLD’s

 As you can see, ‘thecookingking.com’ isn’t available anymore.

 - Contact the owner of that domain and try to buy it.